KazBrekker1/15112-FinalProject-smart-2048-game-/README.md

 # 15112-FinalProject-smart-2048-game

-my project is based on the famous game 2048 if you do not know it, you can check it on this link ( https://play2048.co/ ) the used language for this project is ( python 2 )
+my project is based on the famous game 2048.
+If you do not know it, you can check it on this link ( https://play2048.co/ ).
+The used language for this project is ( python 2 ).